malcolmseyd/engr-120/README.md

 # ENGR 120 Lab Section

 This is code from my ENGR 120 labs.
-If you are taking this course right now, avert your eyes.
-If not, enjoy some overly commented code.
+Unfortunately this project was cancelled due to COVID-19, so this code is not in a finished state.